amadeuio/battleship/README.md

 - `isSunk()`: Returns a boolean indicating whether the ship is sunk

-- `get coordinates()`: Getter method that computes an array of coordinates based on lenght, position and orientation
+- `get coordinates()`: Getter method that computes coordinates based on lenght, position and orientation

 - `clone()`: Creates a duplicate instance of the `Ship` class with the same properties

 ### 2. `Player` Class:

-Represents each player (player and opponent).
+Represents each player.

 **Properties**

-- `role`: Role of the player.
-- `board`: Array of `{ ship: null, hit: false }` objects representing each cell of the player's game board.
-- `ships`: Array of `Ship`s.
-- `death`: Boolean flag indicating whether the player has been defeated.
+- `role`
+- `board`
+- `ships`
+- `death`

 **Main Methods**

-- `placeShip(ship)`: Adds a ship on `ships`.
+- `placeShip(ship)`: Adds a ship to `ships`

-- `moveShip(ship, newPosition)`: Changes the position of a ship in `ships` if valid.
+- `moveShip(ship, newPosition)`: Changes the position of a ship, if valid

+- `moveToClosestValidPosition(ship, desiredPosition)`: It's `moveShip` on steroids.
+If the desired position is not valid, it expores close positions and places the ship as soon as it finds one.
+It also returns a boolean indicating if the valid position was found.

-- `switchShipOrientation(ship)`: Switches the orientation of a ship if `ships` if valid, if not, it places the ship in a close valid position.
+- `switchShipOrientation(ship)`: Switches the orientation of a ship, if the switch results in an invalid placement, moves the ship to a close valid position by calling `moveToClosestValidPosition`

-- `syncShipsToBoard()`: Updates the `board` with the data in `ships`.
+- `syncShipsToBoard()`: Updates the `board` according to `ships`

-- `createAttack(position)`: Adds the attack on both `ships` and `board`.
+- `createAttack(position)`: Adds an attack to both `ships` and `board`

 - `async createDelayedRandomUnrepAttack()`: Creates a delayed random unrepeated attack used by the computer.
-The delay improves the UX by giving the impression the computer is 'thinking'.
+The delay improves the UX by giving the impression the computer is 'thinking'

-- `moveToClosestValidPosition(ship, desiredPosition)`: It's `moveShip` on steroids.
-If the desired position is not valid, it starts exporing close positions and places the ship as soon as it finds one.
-It also returns a boolean indicating if the placement was sucessful, used in other methods to make sure the position is never updated if the return is `false`, as it could result in an invalid placement.

-- `populateRandomly()`: Randomly populates the player's `ships` with only valid placements.
+- `populateRandomly()`: Randomly populates the player's `ships`

 - `isInvalidPlacement(candidateShip)`: Checks if a ship is in an invalid position (i.e. overlaps with other ships or goes out of bounds).
-This method is crucial for the correct functioning of `moveToClosestValidPosition` and `populateRandomly`.
+This method is crucial for the correct functioning of `moveToClosestValidPosition` and `populateRandomly`

 ### 3. `playerRenderer` Class: